 4.3.1.
 Email notifications

 By default, the notification is set up with you as the recipient.
 Click Add recipient to add users, groups or email addresses to email.
-(Recipients will have the option to Unsubscribe included in the email.)
+(Recipients can also be given the option to Unsubscribe in the email.)

 Enter the subject and body text for your email message in the fields provided, or click Edit template in advanced editor to apply formatting to the email body.
-Right-click where entering text for a list of available placeholders:
+Right-click where entering text or click the + button above the textbox for a list of available placeholders you can insert:

 - Recipient name – the user name of the email recipient.

 - Creation date – the date when the notification was created.